Skip to content

 • One assertion per deftest is too granular — overhead dominates when each deftest re-installs an adapter.
 Cluster the dispatches + assertions that exercise one feature into one deftest.

-• One feature per deftest is too coarse — a 200-line deftest exercising auth + routing + http loses its diagnostic value when one assertion fails and the cascade halts.
+• One feature per deftest is too coarse — a 200-line deftest exercising auth + routing + http loses its diagnostic value when one assertion fails and the drain halts.
 Split when the dispatches involve unrelated paths.

 Fixture-granularity heuristic